maxwelldinsmore/numbertrain/README.md

 I have decided to put this on the backburner while I work on school.

-Next Additions:
+Next Additions:\
--Pause Buttion
+-Pause feature\
--Multiple Practices
+-Combined Practice Mode\
--Combined Practice Mode
+-Time Based modes\
--Profile and stats
+-Profile and stats\
--Host online
+-Online Hosting